Among the Missing (novel)

-Among the Missing is a crime novel by American author Richard Laymon.
-It was first published in 1999 by Headline Publishing.
+Among the Missing is a crime novel by American author Richard Laymon, first published in 1999 by Headline Publishing.
 The book is a detective story about an investigation into the murder of a woman whose decapitated body is found on a beach.

 Plot summary

 The novel takes place in Sierra County, California, primarily around the Silver Lake area.
 The story begins with a man and woman visiting a section of the Silver River referred to as 'the Bend', apparently with the intention of engaging in a romantic tryst.
 The next day, the woman's decapitated body is discovered by a young couple, Bass and his girlfriend Faye.
 Sheriff Rusty Hodges and his daughter-in-law, Deputy Mary "Pac" Hodges, are called in to investigate.

 The pursuit of the killer leads to a complicated series of events involving Merton (a homosexual drug dealer who was seen running from the scene of the crime), the dead woman's husband, and a revenge scheme involving two of the main characters.